Agentic

 - Logging insights: Your genie stores data from the incident, including affected regions and user feedback, for post-resolution analysis and future improvements.

-# User access
+# Identity provider user access

-Sign in to your Workato account.
+Sign in to your Okta (opens new window) account.

-Use the platform drop-down menu to select Agentic.
+Go to Workato and use the platform drop-down menu to select Agentic.
 The Your genies page displays by default.

 Switch to Agentic